Man pleads guilty to buying rifles in San Bernardino attack

 “These chilling plans could have inflicted mass casualties.
 These plans thankfully were not executed,” she told reporters outside the courthouse.
 “But there are connections between their planning in 2011 and 2012 that we believe assisted in the horrible attacks that took place in 2015.”

-Marquez was the only person criminally charged in the December 2015 attack that also left 22 people wounded at a meeting of San Bernardino County employees.
-Husband-and-wife assailants Syed Rizwan Farook and Tashfeen Malik were killed in a gunfight with authorities later that day.

-Prosecutors said Marquez acknowledged being a “straw buyer” when he purchased two AR-15 rifles that Farook later used in his attack on the meeting of his San Bernardino work colleagues.
+Prosecutors said Marquez acknowledged being a “straw buyer” when he purchased two AR-15 rifles for Farook that were used years later in the massacre on Farook’s colleagues at the environmental health services division in San Bernardino.
 Prosecutors have said Marquez agreed to buy the weapons because the pair feared Farook’s Middle Eastern appearance might arouse suspicion.

-Marquez also acknowledged plotting the college and freeway attacks with Farook in 2011 and 2012.
+Marquez also acknowledged plotting with Farook in 2011 and 2012 to attack the community college the pair attended and a Southern California freeway.
 He said he backed out of the plot after four men in the area were arrested on terrorism charges in late 2012, the FBI has said in court documents.

 Marquez and Farook met in 2005 after Marquez moved next door to Farook’s family in Riverside, about 55 miles east of Los Angeles.